In This Article

 Mental health experts have proposed various theories to explain the cause of amphetamine psychosis.
 One theory suggests the reason may be drug use alone.
 Although evidence is lacking, this model implies that everyone who takes amphetamines must be psychotic.

 Another hypothesis is the self-medication theory.
-This model suggests that people with psychiatric disorders may use drugs to reduce their symptoms or antipsychotic medication side effects.
-This model is controversial, though.
-While the prevalence of primary psychotic disorder has remained steady, substance abuse incidence in these patients has risen significantly.
-At the same time, people frequently began abusing drugs before the development of their disease.
+This model suggests that people with psychiatric disorders may use drugs to reduce symptoms or side effects of other medications.

 The third hypothesis model relates to primary addiction, suggesting a shared neural pathway between schizophrenia and addiction.
-These pathways highlight a dysregulation of an expansive neural network in the brain due to neurochemical and neurophysiological changes.
-These alterations can then raise the likelihood of psychosis occurring in people using the drug.
+These pathways highlight a dysregulation of an expansive neural network due to changes in the brain.
+Such alterations can raise the likelihood of psychosis.